sofiane-abou-abderrahim/react-redux-cart/README.md

 1. create a new project in Firebase named `react-redux-cart`
 2. keep the link to where you will send your HTTP requests

+## 4. Using useEffect with Redux

+1. get hold of the overall cart with help of `useSelector()` in `App.js`
+2. use `useEffect()` to watch for changes in the cart state
+3. inside of it, send a HTTP request to Firebase